IMPACT – MEDIUM

 If I qualify as a business visitor, do I need a visa for Israel?

-Nationals of Australia, Canada, the United States and other select countries are eligible for a visa waiver and are not required to obtain a visa in order to enter and conduct business activities in Israel.
+Nationals of Australia, Canada, the United States, and other select countries are eligible for a visa waiver.
+However, visa-waivered nationals are required to obtain an ETA-IL (Electronic Travel Authorization-Israel) prior to entering and conducting business activities in Israel.

 Foreign nationals who are not eligible to enter Israel on visa-waivered status must obtain a B-2 Visitor Visa from an Israeli Consulate or Embassy prior to travel.
 Please obtain an individual assessment before traveling to determine your eligibility for a visa waiver.